matan034/Knee-Bone-Segmentation/README.md

 for the encoder in order to reduce the networks parameters.
 It has an extra depth layer that extracts more features.
-Further more it has a Clas- sifier unit that reduces the amount of false positives, and an innovative loss function in the form of Trvesky loss.
+Further more it has a Clas- sifier unit that reduces the amount of false positives, and an innovative loss function in the form of Tversky loss.
 The proposed architecture was evaluated by predicting a volumetric CT scan from Papa Giovanni hos- pital, thus resulting in a complete 3D model of the femur which achieved a higher dice coefficient score than our base model, Attention U net.